Imbalance of Serotonin may cause Migraine Pain

 - Stress- Stress at work or home can cause migraines.
 Stress factor has been sensed as a second major factor for migraine headache.

 - Sensory stimuli– Bright lights and sun glare can induce migraines, as can loud sounds.
-Strong smells — including perfume, paint thinner, secondhand smoke, and others — trigger migraines in some people.
+Strong smells — including perfumes, paint thinner, secondhand smoke, and others — trigger migraines in some people.

 - Sleep changes– Missing sleep, getting too much sleep, or jet lag can trigger migraines in some people.